Collecting Anthos Service Mesh logs

-To start the log collection, run the bug-report tool and pass the
+To start the log collection, run the bug-report tool using the following command:

 Upload your debug archive

-Place your debug log archive in the bug report tool working directory.
+The tool creates an archive of your mesh's logs and configuration in the working directory.
 You can unpack the archive and use the troubleshooting guides to attempt to perform troubleshooting yourself.
 However, if you have a support package, you can contact Google Cloud Support, who will provide you with further steps to securely upload your log archive.

 Manually collect Anthos Service Mesh logs

 Instead of using the Anthos Service Mesh bug report tool, this section explains how to manually collect all the relevant logs.